Menu Engineering: Between Science and Art

 The Menu Engineering Matrix

-Every dish is evaluated on two axes: popularity (sales volume) and profitability (unit profit margin), creating four categories: Stars, Puzzles, Plowhorses, and Dogs.
+Every dish is evaluated on two axes: popularity (sales volume) and profitability (unit profit margin).
+These axes form four distinct categories:

 Pricing Psychology